JJScar/CeoChain/README.md

 - Each whitelisted voter can cast only one vote per cycle

 **Administrative Controls**
-- Admin kicks off the voting cycle and is seperate from the voting
+- Admin kicks off the voting cycle and is separate from the voting
 - Admin can add or remove voters from the whitelist
 - Enables dynamic management of voting participants